tlowerison/credential-1password/README.md

 ## Install
 credential-1password relies on 1Password's `op` tool under the hood to manage credentials, first follow the steps to [set up + sign in with op](https://support.1password.com/command-line-getting-started).
 Then download one of the release archive files:
 - for MacOS, the .pkg file will automatically install `credential-1password`, `git-credential-1password`, `docker-credential-1password` and `docker-build` (see [below](https://github.com/tlowerison/credential-1password/#use-credentials-in-docker-builds))
-- otherwise, use the .zip file, unzipped its contents and move them into your PATH
+- otherwise use the .zip file - unzip and move its contents into PATH

 ### Setup with git
-All that's needed is to set the git credential helper.
 ```sh
 # unset existing credential.helper
 git config -f $(git config --show-origin --get credential.helper | sed 's/file://' | sed 's/\t.*//') --unset credential.helper